doctorfree/Asciiville/markdown/asciiville.1.md

 - 'h' display a help message
 - 'q' or 'x' to exit zoom/browse mode

-In addition, in non-slideshow mode the user can enter 's' or 'S' followed by 'Return' to enter info "slideshow" mode.
+In addition, in interactive mode the user can enter 's' or 'S' followed by 'Return' to enter info "slideshow" mode.
 In slideshow mode the ascii art is displayed for a few seconds then the next file is displayed.
 No user interaction is possible during slideshow mode other than 'Ctrl-c' to exit.